TeoOG/DODGEM/README.md

 # DODGEM
 Video game "DODGEM" made in Unity3D.
 Someone could say that this is not a game in the traditional sense, meaning there is not an end goal.
-That's cause it was done for the purpose of a school project.
-Neverthanless, it demonstrates many game tropes, such as camera and player movement, spawning random objects and moving/applying texture on an object, that is a sphere, in this particular game.
+That's because it was done for the purpose of a school project.
+Nevertheless, it demonstrates many game tropes, such as camera and player movement, spawning random objects and moving/applying texture on an object, that is a sphere, in this particular game.

 **How to play:** Clone or download the repository, navigate to the Build folder, then click on **SUGROUOMENA.exe**.